-- During the onset of the pandemic, we experienced, and may experience in the future: - o declines in the value of our assets, including our loan and securities portfolios, which could result in margin calls and other mandatory prepayments under the credit facilities we use to finance those assets; - o an increase in payment delinquencies from our borrowers resulting in additional credit losses; and - o an increase in the cost to obtain financing and other adverse effects of obtaining financing under terms and conditions that are less favorable to us, and if conditions worsen, could prevent us from obtaining financing at all; - In the event of any forced sales of the securities and other assets that secure our repurchase and other financing arrangements, such sales may be on terms less favorable to us than might otherwise be available under normal conditions, which could result in losses; - Disruptions in the credit markets may negatively impact our ability to execute on securitizations, which may have an adverse effect on our liquidity and results of operations; and - To the extent conditions worsen, there may be a materially negative effect on our results of operations, and, in turn, on cash available for distribution to our stockholders, on the value of our assets and on the market price of our common stock.
+- During the onset of the pandemic, we experienced, and may experience in the future: - declines in the value of our assets, including our loan and securities portfolios, which could result in margin calls and other mandatory prepayments under the credit facilities we use to finance those assets; - an increase in payment delinquencies from our borrowers resulting in additional credit losses; and - an increase in the cost to obtain financing and other adverse effects of obtaining financing under terms and conditions that are less favorable to us, and if conditions worsen, could prevent us from obtaining financing at all; - In the event of any forced sales of the securities and other assets that secure our repurchase and other financing arrangements, such sales may be on terms less favorable to us than might otherwise be available under normal conditions, which could result in losses; - Disruptions in the credit markets have had, and may continue to have, a negative impact our ability to execute on securitizations, which may have an adverse effect on our liquidity and results of operations; and - To the extent conditions worsen, there may be a materially negative effect on our results of operations, and, in turn, on cash available for distribution to our stockholders, on the value of our assets and on the market price of our common stock.

-Since the current expected credit loss ("CECL") methodology for the recognition of credit losses estimates losses for the life of our investment, our financial results may be negatively affected when weak or deteriorating economic conditions are forecasted, which generally results in increases in credit losses under CECL.
-As a result of factoring in the COVID-19 pandemic to the forecasts used to estimate our credit losses, we incurred significant provision expense for credit losses in 2020, followed by reversals of provision expense in 2021, and we may experience increased volatility in our future provisions for credit losses.
+Since the current expected credit loss ("CECL") methodology for the recognition of credit losses estimates losses for the life of our investment, our financial results may be negatively affected when weak or deteriorating economic conditions are forecasted, which generally results in increases in estimated credit losses under CECL.
+As a result of factoring in the ongoing macroeconomic effects of the COVID-19 pandemic to the forecast models used to estimate our credit losses, we may experience continued volatility in our future provisions for credit losses.